Avios Sweet Spots for Award Tickets (British Airways & Iberia)

 Iberia business class can be a fantastic use of Avios and a decent way to get between the US and Europe.

-The key sweet spot for Avios is short flights on oneworld airlines.
-Since both British Airways and Iberia use distance-based award charts, you’ll pay fewer Avios for shorter flights.
-Avios can sometimes be a great way to transition & position since a small number of Avios may be all you need to fly to a nearby city or country that is classified in a different zone in order to take advantage of some other airline’s sweet spot award.
+One key sweet spot for Avios is short flights on oneworld airlines.
+Since British Airways, Aer Lingus, Iberia, and Qatar Airways use distance-based award charts, you’ll pay fewer Avios for shorter flights.
+Avios can sometimes be a great way to transition & position since a small number of Avios may be all you need to fly to a nearby city or country.
+Those short country hops are sometimes especially useful when moving between nearby countries on the borders of different “zones” on the award charts used by other airlines.

-The sweet spots below highlight the best values to/from North America in economy class and business class, but keep in mind that Avios can come in handy when you’re looking to take a short hop on Japan Airlines from Tokyo to Seoul or to fly between Melbourne and Sydney on Qantas or between the Maldives and Sri Lanka on Sri Lankan.
+Many of the best uses highlighted below focus on the best values to/from North America in economy class and business class, but keep in mind that Avios can come in handy when you’re looking to take a short hop on Japan Airlines from Tokyo to Seoul or to fly between Melbourne and Sydney on Qantas or between the Maldives and Sri Lanka on Sri Lankan.
 In some cases, flights like those can be quite expensive with cash but quite a value via Avios.

 Also note that those looking for a better travel experience than economy class without the business class price tag might consider premium economy awards.
 In many cases, international premium economy is similar to domestic first class within the US and rings in at a price between the economy and business class sweet spots seen below.